 Do you recommend any training centers in the Philippines?

-Attending a training centre is important for one reason; if you are hiring a first-time domestic helper from the Philippines, the government requires them to pass an exam, ‘Domestic Work NCII’, prior to migration.
+Attending a training centre is important for one reason; if you are hiring a first-time domestic helper from the Philippines, the government requires them to pass an exam prior to migration (Domestic Work NCII).
 Training for this exam varies greatly in cost and quality.

 If a worker has worked in Hong Kong previously and their ‘Domestic Work NCII’ certificate is valid, they do not need to go through training again.
 You can check the validity on the certificate.

-The centre we recommend is Fair Employment Training & Assessment Center (“Fair Training Center”) – a non-profit, social business based in Manila.
-Fair Training Center is independent of Fair Employment Agency, but shares the same mission of ending exploitation in the migrant worker recruitment system.
+The centre we recommend is Fair Employment Training & Assessment Center (“Fair Training Center”).
+Fair Training Center is a non-profit, social business based in Manila.
+Fair Training Center and Fair Employment Agency are independent of each other, but share the same mission of ending exploitation in the migrant worker recruitment system.

 Fair Training Center was set-up in 2016 because of the very poor quality of training across the Philippines.
 Workers are paying huge sums of money (ranging from HK$1,200 – 15,000) for training that does not prepare them as professional workers.